cnmy-ro/cnmy-ro.github.io/index.md

 ---

-Welcome to my website!
+Welcome to my website.

-I am a PhD candidate at the Leiden University Medical Center (Leiden) working on accelerating MR imaging.
-I like spending my free time building interesting artifacts (code, artwork, blog), reading, and cycling.
+I am a PhD candidate at the Leiden University Medical Center (Netherlands) working on accelerating MR imaging and more broadly interested in imaging systems, signal processing, physics, and deep learning.
+I like spending my free time building interesting artifacts (code, artwork, etc.), reading, and cycling.

-This website (currently WIP) serves as a centralized hub showcasing my work and contributions, both professional and personal.
+This website (WIP) serves as a compendium of my work and contributions, both professional and personal.